East Harlem: Health

 As of 2018, preterm births and births to teenage mothers in East Harlem are higher than the city average.
 In East Harlem, there were 108 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.8 teenage births per 1,000 live births (compared to 19.3 per 1,000 citywide), though the teenage birth rate was based on a small sample size.
 East Harlem has a low population of residents who are uninsured.
-In 2018, this population of uninsured residents was estimated to be 3%, slightly less than the citywide rate of 12%, though this was based on a small sample size.
+In 2018, this population of uninsured residents was estimated to be 3%, less than the citywide rate of 12%, though this was based on a small sample size.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in East Harlem is 0.0082 mg/m3, more than the city average.
 Eighteen percent of East Harlem residents are smokers, which is more than the city average of 14% of residents being smokers.
 In East Harlem, 28% of residents are obese, 17% are diabetic, and 34% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 23% of children are obese, compared to the citywide average of 20%.

 Eighty-four percent of residents eat some fruits and vegetables every day, which is lower than the city's average of 87%.
 In 2018, 76% of residents described their health as "good", "very good", or "excellent", less than the city's average of 78%.
 For every supermarket in East Harlem, there are 17 bodegas.

 Metropolitan Hospital Center and Mount Sinai Hospital are both located in southern East Harlem.
 North General Hospital, which formerly served the area as well, is now closed.
 In addition, FDNY EMS Station 10 is located close to Metropolitan Hospital Center.